DanPorter/babelscan/README.md

 # If matplotlib is installed, plotting behaviour is enabled:
-scan.plot()  # creates a figure and plots the default axes scan.plot.plotline('axes', 'signal', 'b-')  # command similar to plt.plot scan.plot.plot_image(index)  # creates figure and plots detector image
+scan.plot()  # creates a figure and plots the default axes scan.plot.plotline('axes', 'signal', 'b-')  # command similar to plt.plot scan.plot.image(index)  # creates figure and plots detector image

 # If lmfit is installed, fitting behaviour is enabled:
 scan.fit()  # fits a gaussian peak to the default axes